NoelGilman/Customer-Shopping-Behavior/README.md

 ### 1. Seasonal Sales Performance
 Fall was identified as the highest performing sales season.
-This insight shows that focusing promotions and marketing campaigns during the Fall season can significantly increase overall revenue instead of spreading promotions evenly throughout the year.
+This insight shows that focusing promotions and marketing campaigns during the fall season can significantly increase overall revenue instead of spreading promotions evenly throughout the year.

 ---